OpenHumans/GSoC/10_guide.md

      off of us.
      Through the project plan exercise you will inevitably discover that you are missing a lot of the pieces - we are there to help you fill those in as best as we can.
-6. Any obligations, vacations, or plans for the summer that may require scheduling during the GSoC work period.
+6. Any obligations, vacations, or plans for the summer that may require scheduling during the Outreachy work period.
-   * We expect your GSoC project to be your primary focus over the summer.
+   * We expect your Outreachy project to be your primary focus over the summer.
      It should not be regarded as a part-time occupation.
-   * If you feel that you can manage other work obligations concurrently with your Summer of Code project, make your case and support it with evidence.
+   * If you feel that you can manage other work obligations concurrently with your Outreachy project, make your case and support it with evidence.
    * Be honest and open.
 If it turns out later that you weren't clear about other obligations, at best (i.e., if your accomplishment record at that point is spotless) our trust in you will be severely degraded.
-Also, if you are accepted, discuss with your GSoC mentor before taking on additional obligations.
+Also, if you are accepted, discuss with your Outreachy mentor before taking on additional obligations.
    * One of the most common reasons for students to struggle or fail is being overcommitted Do not set yourself up for failure!
-GSoC summers should be fun and rewarding!
+Outreachy summers should be fun and rewarding!